 These types of testimonials are particularly important for new event planners, who may not yet have a large portfolio or a track record of successful events.
 By providing evidence of your professionalism and dedication, you can help ease any concerns potential clients may have about working with someone who is new to the industry.

 In addition to building your credibility with potential clients, testimonials from past employers can also serve as valuable references in the event that a client wants to verify your work history or qualifications.
-By gathering a collection of strong testimonials from reputable sources, you can establish yourself as a trusted and reliable event planner, and set yourself up for success in the competitive world of event planning.

-Conclusion: Book a Client Without a Portfolio
+Conclusion: Booking your First Client Without a Portfolio

 In conclusion, building a portfolio is essential for any event planner looking to establish themselves in the industry.
 But what if you don’t have a portfolio to start with?
 The key is to remember that everyone has to start somewhere, and there are a variety of ways to gain experience and exposure even if you don’t currently have paying clients.